 Bukola Oyebode, Editor-in- Chief

 Bukola Oyebode is an art writer, editor and publisher.
-She is the founder and managing editor of the visual arts magazine The Sole Adventurer (TSA).
+She is the founder and editor-in-chief of the art magazine The Sole Adventurer (TSA).
 She has worked in the media, particularly broadcasting, since 2011 in different positions.
 As a writer, she has made contributions to online and print magazines.
 She also writes for exhibition publications and has covered major biennales including Dak’Art (Senegal), Venice Biennale (Italy) and Jogja Biennale XIII (Indonesia).
-In 2017, she was editor of Intense Art Magazine special publication on women artists in Nigeria.
-In the same she year was listed as one of the women shaping the Nigerian Visual Arts.
+In 2017, she was a guest editor for the Intense Art Magazine special publication on women artists in Nigeria.
+In the same year, she was listed as one of the women shaping the Nigerian Visual Arts.

 Oyebode studied English at Lagos State University focusing on language and media.

-Roli Afinotan is a writer and an evolving photographer.
+Roli O’tsemaye is a writer and an evolving photographer.
 She graduated from the University of Ghana, Legon, with a double major in Sociology and Information Studies.
 She previously worked in communications, content research and acquisitions for a TV and film production company.
-Her writings on contemporary art were first published in The Sole Adventurer digital magazine in 2016.
+Her writings on contemporary art were first published in The Sole Adventurer (TSA) digital magazine in 2016.
 Since then, she has freelanced as an art writer for other art platforms.
-She is currently editorial coordinator and writer at TSA.
-Afinotan aspires to be a published author and curator.
+She is currently a staff writer and the editorial coordinator at TSA.
+O’tsemaye aspires to be a published author and curator.